lanylow/rbxfpsunlocker-osx/README.md

 ## Disclaimer

-**Use at your own risk**, this is new and still in-development.
-However this uses the same computational/theoretical method as [axstin](https://github.com/axstin/)'s [rbxfpsunlocker](https://github.com/axstin/rbxfpsunlocker) which has been cleared by Roblox as safe to use.
+**Use at your own risk**, this is new and still in-development, however this uses the same computational/theoretical method as [axstin](https://github.com/axstin/)'s [rbxfpsunlocker](https://github.com/axstin/rbxfpsunlocker) which has been cleared by Roblox as safe to use.

 ## Credits